 Weld neck flange

-Weld neck flanges provide the highest strength and leak resistance for critical piping systems.
+Weld neck flanges provide the highest strength and the best stress distribution among the most common flange types.

 | Feature | Description |